-As a result of constructing a tree with the above rules the root value is a representative number of the entire group membership and with a node's ID is used to authenticate a message.
-The base station maintains a representation of the entire tree.
-The root value, height of the tree, and node's ID are the only values stored by the node.
+As a result of constructing a tree with the above rules the root value is a representative number of the entire group membership and with a node's ID can be used to authenticate a message.
+The base station maintains a representation of the Merkle hash tree of each level.
+The root value, height of the tree and node's ID are the only values stored by the node.
 The tree cannot be produced unless all node IDs are known.
-Since nodes do not store the IDs of other nodes in the network, an adversary cannot capture a node and reconstruct the membership tree from the root value.
+Since nodes do not store the IDs of other nodes in the network, an adversary cannot capture a node and reconstruct the membership tree from the root value and the node's ID.